On Compression Functions over Groups with Applications to Homomorphic Encryption: Introduction

 However, this function was found by a heuristic argument, and no systematic approach to find such a function was given in \cite{Nui21}.
-The aim of this paper is to execute a systematic study for possibilities of such functions, possibly over smaller groups and having shorter expressions than the example above.
+The aim of the present paper is to execute a systematic study for possibilities of such functions, possibly over smaller groups and having shorter expressions than \eqref{eq:known_construction}.